We post these step-by-step instructions in case you want to see exactly how the Maine Courts calculate child support.

-Your annual gross income is $10,800.
-You have two children, age 5 and age 13.
+Your annual income (after deducting any amounts at line 4a and 4b) is $21,000.
+You have two children.
 You are not the "primary care provider."
-Your basic support obligation would be $25 per week ($12 for the younger child and $13 for the older child).
-You will still add to this amount your portion of child care and medical expenses (see example above).
+Your basic support obligation would be $80 per week (2 x $40).
+You will still add to this amount your portion of child care and medical expenses.

-Note: If your annual gross income is below $10,210, then your support obligation is capped at 10% of your income.
+Very low income cases: If your annual gross income is below $16,800 (the lowest figure on the chart), then your support obligation is capped at 10% of your income.
 Sometimes courts increase this, based on what they think your potential earnings could be.

 What if I think the Child Support Guidelines don't work for my case?

 The Criteria For Deviating From Support Guidelines lists factors that the Court can consider to order a different amount.
 If you want the Court to order a different amount of child support than the amount on your worksheet, tell the Judge or Magistrate how much you think the support amount should be.
-You must be ready to explain why your situation fits one of the reasons listed in the linked Criteria.
+Be ready to explain why your situation fits one of the reasons listed in the Criteria.

-Call the Maine Volunteer Lawyers Project (VLP) at 1-800-442-4293 to make an appointment for a Helpline volunteer to call you on a Wednesday evening.
-Also, Courthouse Assistance Projects are now operating in several courts; trained volunteers go to some courts on a weekly or monthly basis to answer questions or help you fill out the forms.
+Courthouse Assistance Projects offer help in many Maine District Courts.
+Trained volunteers go to these courts on a weekly or monthly basis to answer questions or help you fill out the forms.